juchong/racecar_ws/README.md

 2. $ chmod 777 computerSetup.sh
 3. $ ./computerSetup.sh

-**4. On your Linux board, change your execution permissions to run the project.**
+**5. On your board, clone the forked repos and then run the project.**

 1. $ cd ..
 2. git submodule foreach git checkout master